-"Let them do good, that they be rich in good works, ready to give, willing to share..."
+6:18 "Let them do good, that they be rich in good works, ready to give, willing to share..."
 Money isn't evil in and of itself.
 Here, Paul encourages those who have it to use it for the welfare of others and the glory of God.

-Verse 19, "storing up for themselves a good foundation for the time to come, that they may lay hold on eternal life."
+Verse 19, 6:19 "storing up for themselves a good foundation for the time to come, that they may lay hold on eternal life."
 Giving to God in this life accrues rewards for you in the life to come.
 It's been said, "You can't take it with you, but you can send it on ahead."

-Verse 20, "O Timothy!
+Verse 20, 6:20 "O Timothy!
 Guard what was committed to your trust..."
 Still today, the truth of God is under attack.
-Let's guard it, preserve it, teach it to next generations.
+Let's guard it, preserve it, teach it to new generations.

-"Avoiding the profane and idle babblings and contradictions of what is falsely called knowledge - by professing it some have strayed concerning the faith."
+^{6:20} "Avoiding the profane and idle babblings and contradictions of what is falsely called knowledge - ^{6:21} by professing it some have strayed concerning the faith."